-This option is used only for configuring the Simple and Protected GSSAPI Negotiation Mechanism (SPNEGO) to support single sign-on functionality.
+This option is used only for configuring the Simple and Protected GSSAPI Negotiation Mechanism (SPNEGO) to support the Single Sign-On functionality.

 - 7 From the Advanced Options section, configure the following: - Search Base-The base distinguished name (DN) of the root node.
 In the LDAP community server hierarchy, this node must be the ancestor of the user node and group node.
-For example, dc=mvptest,dc=com.
+For example, dc=mvptest, dc=com.